-Sidney Powell claims political aide was killed as part of election-related conspiracy
+Sidney Powell is using innocent man’s death to spread baseless Biden conspiracy

 Ms Powell, 66, alleged this week on the podcast of pastor Andrew Wommack that “what we are dealing with here is pervasive and very, very dark.
 It’s organised, it’s well-funded, it’s pure evil.

-“They are willing to kill people à la Kelly Loeffler’s aide in GA, who was suddenly blown up in his car on the way to a rally for her.
+“They are willing to kill people à la Kelly Loeffler’s aide in Georgia, who was suddenly blown up in his car on the way to a rally for her.
 He happened to be dating Governor Kemp’s daughter.
 Governor Kemp was considering, I think, at that point a signature audit," Ms Powell said.

 She was referring to the death of Harrison Deal, a 20-year-old who was killed in a three-car accident on 4 December while on his way to a campaign event featuring his boss, then-Senator Kelly Loeffler, Georgia Governor Brian Kemp and Vice President Mike Pence.